MephresGH/blcs/README.md

 - booster (initramfs generator; optional)

 Not having any of those programs will lead to errors.
 Ensure everything mentioned is installed.

+### NOTE OF INTEREST
+BLCS is a work-in-progress and not yet stable enough for a proper release.
+For feature requests, please make use of pull requests.
+Any and all bugs, errors, or oversights should be reported through issues.
+Finally, this project is licensed under the GNU GPL-3.0.
+Any legal and copyright-related information can be found there.